 Length: 93 minutes / 1.55 hours

-Once again, part of what sets this film apart from its counterparts is the excellent special effects that were used to create the magical grounds where the Beast (Jean Marais) whiles away his time.
+Once again, part of what sets this film apart from its counterparts is the excellent special effects used to create the magical grounds where the Beast (Jean Marais) whiles away his time.
 One day, a man (Marcel André) appears in the forest surrounding the castle, lost, penniless, and tired.
 The magical castle leads him inside where he falls asleep, only to be awakened by the roar of the Beast.
 In his hasty retreat, he remembers a request from his daughter, Belle (Josette Day), and takes a rose from the garden.
-This triggers the Beast’s appearance and bargain to trade the father’s life for imprisonment of one of his daughters.
-Belle takes it upon herself to be held by the Beast, eventually learning of the tragic circumstances of his transformation.
-She is released for a week when her father falls ill, but this event triggers the death of the Beast at the hands of Belle’s brother and suitor.
+This triggers the Beast’s appearance and a bargain to trade the father’s life for the imprisonment of one of his daughters.
+Belle takes it upon herself to be held by the Beast, eventually learning the tragic circumstances of his transformation.
+She is released for a week when her father falls ill, but this event triggers the death of the Beast at the hands of both Belle’s brother and her suitor.

 2 sum it up: 2 films, 2 beauties and beasts